mrtoothrot/wordpress-rc-flight-manager-plugin/README.md

 An answer to that question.

-**What about foo bar? =**
+**What about foo bar?**

 Answer to foo bar dilemma.

 ## Screenshots ##

-1. Flight Manager roster
+1. Flight Manager roster - `/assets/screenshot-1.png`
-2. Members can swap duties between each other
+2. Members can swap duties between each other - `/assets/screenshot-2.png`
-3. Other members can be assigned to a duty
+3. Other members can be assigned to a duty - `/assets/screenshot-3.png`
-4. Flightslot reservation table
+4. Flightslot reservation table - `/assets/screenshot-4.png`

 ## Changelog ##